kevin-goetz/Python-Specialization/05_Capstone_Retrieving, Processing and Visualizing Data with Python/README.md

-# Python for Everybody - Using Python to Access Web Data
+# Python for Everybody - Capstone: Retrieving, Processing and Visualizing Data with Python

 ## Description
 The Capstone was an extensive quiz on all the things learned in the previous courses of the specialization.